northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-6-Azure-Defender.md

 ### Exercise 1: Alert validation

-Here let’s cover the new Alert Simulation, which should be out in the first week of December
+Here let’s cover the new Alert Simulation

 1. 1.
 Go to Microsoft Defender for Cloud, and click the Security Alerts in the sidebar.
 2. Create an alert simulation for VM: